 Explore the passenger improvements, security upgrades and behind the scenes of our baggage system upgrade in this animated fly-through of the Domestic Terminal Security Upgrade project.

-The Domestic Terminal Security Upgrade will provide a safer and simpler screening process for passengers, streamlining their airport journey.
+The Domestic Terminal Security Upgrade has provided a safer and simpler screening process for passengers, streamlining their airport journey.

-It includes major upgrades to passenger and baggage screening equipment, aligned with government-mandated regulations and will mean less hassle for passengers, as most items can stay in their carry-on luggage.
+Major upgrades to passenger and carry-on baggage screening equipment at the screening points opened in December 2025, aligned with government-mandated regulations and means less hassle for passengers, as most items can now stay in their carry-on luggage.

-After two years of construction within our Domestic Terminal, Qantas passengers are able to experience the new northern screening point featuring 5 brand-new security lanes equipped with Rapiscan CT (Computed Tomography) screening technology, also known as Standard 3.
+After two years of construction within our Domestic Terminal, passengers are now able to experience the new screening points featuring brand-new security lanes equipped with Rapiscan CT (Computed Tomography) screening technology, also known as Standard 3.

 The new standard in bathroom design can now be experienced directly opposite Gate 22 at the Domestic Terminal.